 What is fast fashion, and what is the problem?

 If there is one trend that is symptomatic of generation Z, it is fast fashion.
 It began in the mid-1970s where trends were taken from catwalks and rapidly produced, making fashion more accessible to all.
 Consumer buy-in is maximised through this practice, particularly since globalisation has made it increasingly easy to outsource operations: the clothes are cheap, of poor quality, and go out of fashion quickly.
 This creates a throwaway fashion psychology: ‘out with the old, in with the new’, whilst simultaneously creating revenue for the industry.
 Whilst it is disputed whether the fashion industry really is the 2nd most pollutive industry in the world it is not disputed that it has a detrimental impact on the environment.
-1 billion garments are manufactured annually by the fast fashion industry, and 1.2 billion tons of carbon dioxide are emitted each year – 5% of global emissions, which is more than air travel and international shipping contribute to emissions.
+100 billion garments are manufactured annually, and the fashion industry makes up for 10% of global carbon emissions, which is more than air travel and international shipping contribute to emissions.
 Not only does the industry pollute through manufacturing, but the unsold clothing sent to landfill or for incineration contributes too.

 It is predicted that by 2050 global clothing sales could more than triple.
 That means an increase in emissions, landfill, and waste generated.
 However, there are numerous consequences that accompany fast fashion.